Mirjana Bajraktarević: Death and aftermath

 The car was reportedly travelling 130 kph, when it collided with a FAP truck driven by 52-year-old Rastko Grujić.
 Bajraktarević had fallen asleep in the back seat and older sister was asleep in the passengers' side seat.
 The singer Lepa Lukić was asked to perform at the concert that day but overslept for the first time in her career and did not make it to the concert; she later stated that she believes, had she gone with them, she would have lost her life in the crash with the sisters.
 In 2013, Lepa revealed in an interview that she hasn't driven a car since the sisters' deaths, out of fear that she would share their fate.
 Between 30,000 and 50,000 people attended their funeral, including singers Lepa Lukić and Hašim Kučuk Hoki (who himself died in a near-identical car crash on 26 November 2002.)
 She and her sister were buried side by side in the cemetery Novo groblje.
 Initially, only the death of Jašarević was reported, as television shows refused to mention Silvana because of a 1972 incident during a live broadcast on New Year's Eve show, which got her banned from all television.
 The exact cause of the accident is unknown, but it is believed that the crash is directly related to a brake problem.
 The Ford Granada they were driving was recalled for "dangerous structural defects observed in the control mechanism".
 A notification was sent to all customers that the models manufactured between September 1975 and June 1976 were faulty.
 Owners were advised to return the cars.
 It is not known if Silvana and Mirsada were aware of the recall, and just opted to not return the car, or if she was completely unaware.

-At the time of her death, Mirsada was sharing an apartment with her sister Dina and was in the second trimester of her pregnancy.
+At the time of her death, Mirsada was sharing an apartment with her sister Dina and was in the sixth month of her pregnancy.
 She was also engaged to be married to a boxer named Dragomir Vujković from Zenica.
 She met him in 1975 and they planned to marry at the end of November 1976 after she returned from a tour with her sister in Australia.

-Mirsada's mother Hajrija died in 2008, shortly before her 92nd birthday.
+Mirsada's mother Hajrija lived to be 92 years old, dying in 2008.
 Five years after their mothers' death, Mirsada's oldest sister Ševka died on 30 September 2013 in Trebinje at the age of 79, leaving Dina the last living of the female Bajraktarević children.